 343 Industries, developer of Halo Infinite, have written a lengthy blog post on the future of the game, and as things currently stand - we'll have to wait until the next E3 to see gameplay and the rest of the Halo bells and whistles.

-Halo Infinite's appearance at E3 2018 was more like a tease, and the trailer was more like a showcase of the Slipspace Engine, 343's new engine built from the ground up to ensure a bright future for the franchise.
+Halo Infinite's appearance was more like a tease, and the trailer was more like a showcase of the Slipspace Engine, 343's new engine built from the ground up to ensure a bright future for the franchise.

 "We are building what we internally refer to as a spiritual reboot, a game with a vision set firmly in the future, but a foundation rooted deeply in the things our team and our fans have fallen in love with – the scope, the scale, the heroism and the moments of spectacle and wonder that brought players together on couches, at basement LAN parties, on Xbox Live and in esports arenas for years", they wrote.